 Hi, I’m Nicholas Mamo, and I am a doctoral student in Artificial Intelligence at the University of Malta.

 I started this blog because research is rarely accessible.
-On this blog, I want to share my research and work in a way that everyone can understand it.
+On this blog, I want to share my research and work in a way that anyone can understand it.

 My research area is Artificial Intelligence and, more specifically, Topic Detection and Tracking.
 In other words, I create algorithms that create event timelines.

-I have been studying about Artificial Intelligence since 2014, and Topic Detection and Tracking since 2016—from my undergraduate degree to my postgraduate degree and now, my doctoral degree.
+I have been studying about Artificial Intelligence since 2014.
+When it was time for my undergraduate dissertation, I picked Topic Detection and Tracking as the subject.
+I did the same In 2018 for my postgraduate degree, and today it’s the focus of my doctoral degree.
 This blog is where I write about my research in this area and other projects.
 You can read more about why I started this blog in this post.

 Have a question?
 Get in touch on firstname.lastname@example.org!

-- 2020: Dwarna: A Blockchain Solution for Dynamic Consent in Biobanking in the European Journal of Human Genetics
+- 2020: Dwarna: A Blockchain Solution for Dynamic Consent in Biobanking.
+Published in the European Journal of Human Genetics.
+Picked as the Editor’s Choice.

-- 2019: ELD: Event TimeLine Detection—A Participant-Based Approach to Tracking Events in the Proceedings of the 30th ACM Conference on Hypertext and Social Media, based on my postgraduate dissertation
+- 2019: ELD: Event TimeLine Detection—A Participant-Based Approach to Tracking Events.
+Published in the Proceedings of the 30th ACM Conference on Hypertext and Social Media, based on my postgraduate dissertation

-- 2017: FIRE: Finding Important News REports in the International KEYSTONE Conference on Semantic Keyword-Based Search on Structured Data Sources, based on my undergraduate dissertation
+- 2017: FIRE: Finding Important News REports.
+Published in the International KEYSTONE Conference on Semantic Keyword-Based Search on Structured Data Sources, based on my undergraduate dissertation.

-- Multiplex: An open-source Python visualization library built on matplotlib and designed to make it easy to create beautiful visualizations from data.
+- Multiplex: An open-source Python visualization library, inspired by Cole Nussbaumer Knaflic’s Storytelling with Data.
+This package, built on matplotlib, is designed to make it easy to create beautiful visualizations from data.

 - ELD: A Topic Detection and Tracking system and the final output from my postgraduate degree.
 Related publication: ELD: Event TimeLine Detection—A Participant-Based Approach to Tracking Events.

-- Dwarna: A web portal that makes it easier for participants to sign up for research, and for researchers to stay in touch with participants.
+- Dwarna: A portal that makes it easier for participants to contribute to research, and for researchers to communicate with participants.
 Related publication: Dwarna: A Blockchain Solution for Dynamic Consent in Biobanking.